-Reliability evaluation of power distribution systems is important from consumer's view-point.
-The power available to the customers should be reliable and clean in nature.
-For monitoring the reliability aspects of the power system different indices are essential to determine.
-Considerable research efforts have been devoted to improve availability of supply due to distribution systems [1].
-Preventive maintenance reduces failure rate whereas along with corrective repair availability of supply increases [2].
-Gangel and Ringlee [3] initially presented modelling concepts for the individual components of distribution systems for reliability evaluation.
+Reliability evaluation of distribution systems is important from consumer's view-point.Outage customer oriented and energy based indices are important for analysis of distribution system.
+Considerable research efforts have been devoted to improve availability of supply due to distribution systems [1].Preventive maintenance reduces failure rate whereas along with corrective repair availability of supply increases [2].
+Gangel and Ringlee[3] initially presented modelling concepts for the individual components of distribution systems for reliability evaluation.
 Different techniques for evaluating reliability indices have been discussed in literature [4-10].
 Pereira and Pinto [11] discussed modelling assumptions and computational aspects of a computational tool for composite system reliability evaluation.
 Su and Lii [12] used genetic algorithm for distribution system and obtained optimum failure and repair rates.
 The optimal design of reliability indices in an electrical distribution system and their impact to planning was discussed by Chang et al. [13].
 Popov et al. [14] described an algorithm of reliability optimization for operational planning of distribution system.
 Meziane et al. [15] discussed reliability optimization using ant colony algorithm under performance and cost constraints.
 Sohn et al. [16] discussed a method for identifying the type and location for protection devices and switches on the pre routed distribution system using value based optimization.
 Bakkiyaraj and Kumarappan [17] presented a methodology for evaluating optimal reliability indices of system components for a composite electric power system based on state sampling non-sequential Monte Carlo simulation and using particle swarm optimization (PSO) algorithm.
-Louit et al. [18] presented a methodology for obtaining optimum interval for major maintenance action for a power network.
-An algorithm for evaluating optimum value of reliability indices for distribution system using gradient projection method was proposed by Sallam et al. [19].
-Arya et al. [22] proposed an innovative methodology for evaluation of Reliability indices accounting omission of random repair time for distribution systems using Monte Carlo simulation.
-Tiwary et al. [23] proposed a method for determination of Optimum period between Inspections for Distribution system based on Availability Accounting Uncertainties in Inspection Time and Repair Time.
-Tiwary et al. [24] described a Teaching Learning based Optimization method for Inspection repair availability optimization of the distribution system.
+Louit et al. [18] presented a methodology for obtaining optimum interval for major maintenance action for a power network.An algorithm for evaluating optimum value of reliability indices for distribution system using gradient projection method was proposed by Sallam et al. [19].

-The paper describes an algorithm for reliability improvement of distribution system accounting constraints on energy based and customer oriented indices using Self-Adaptive multi-population based Jaya algorithm (SAMP-Jaya).
-The method proposed is based on Self-Adaptive multipopulation based Jaya algorithm is implemented on radial distribution system.
+This paper describes an algorithm for reliability improvement of a radial distribution system accounting constraints on energy based and customer oriented indices using Teaching Learning based optimization algorithm.
+The algorithm propose based on teaching learning based algorithm is implemented on radial distribution system.
 Statistical analysis is also provided.